 There is a lot of hope in the words “I am the man who can” and if you see them as the summary of the movie, you see the hope in the whole movie.

 I loved the movie.
 I love the movie, in effect.
 To have managed to not belittle men in the rise of the woman is quite the achievement.
 To have showcased what action truly means in action and direction adds to that.
 To have chosen an actress to portray Wonder Woman away from her bust size is worthy of praise.
 To have portrayed her in the clothes of a warrior in spite of the other chosen interpretations is courageous.
 To have organically balanced the innocence and the fighting spirit has contributed in a well-developed character that is relatable even as an Amazon model-looking princess.
 To have pulled what no other female superhero would or could confirms Wonder Woman as The (genderless) Super Hero of All Time.
 Well done!
-Because all in all, just like any human action, there is going to be mistakes and greatness.
+Because all in all, just like any human action, there are going to be mistakes and greatness.
 But it is what is left that matters.
 As Maya Angelou says, “people will always remember how you make them feel”.
-Patty Jenkin’s Wonder Woman has left me feeling invigorated, empowered and hopeful.
+Patty Jenkin’s Wonder Woman has left me feeling invigorated, empowered and hopeful, not in small part due to that epic soundtrack and its very, very awesome musicians.
 Therefore, it gets 9 out 10.